-UBC Energy and Water Services in partnership with Building Operations, BC Hydro, and the Province of British Columbia Carbon Neutral Program have begun a multi-phase T8 fluorescent to LED (Light Emitting Diode) retrofit project.
+UBC Energy and Water Services in partnership with Custodial Services, BC Hydro, and the Province of British Columbia Carbon Neutral Program have begun a multi-phase T8 fluorescent to LED (Light Emitting Diode) retrofit project.
 The new LEDs will provide improved lighting quality to building occupants, significantly reduce campus energy consumption, and decrease building maintenance over the long term.

 Over the last five years UBC has replaced more than 61,000 fluorescent lights with LEDs in 39 buildings.
 This reduces the electrical demand of the University by over 750 kW, and saves over 3 GWh in electrical energy consumption each year.
 The energy and maintenance savings combined with funding from BC Hydro and Province of British Columbia Carbon Neutral Program results in project payback of ~2yrs for the University.”